 - Cocoa Powder: For the best dark chocolate flavor in the cake, I recommend using a blend of unsweetened natural cocoa powder (1/4 cup; 22g) and Hershey’s “Special Dark” cocoa powder (1/2 cup; 43g).
 Hershey’s Special Dark is actually a mix of natural cocoa powder (an acid) and dutch-process cocoa powder (a base) and it worked fine in this recipe.
 This recipe needs acidic natural cocoa powder, so do not use ALL dutch-process cocoa powder.
 For best results, use 3/4 cup (65g) natural or the blend of natural/Special Dark I used.
 For the chocolate mousse, you can use either unsweetened natural or dutch-process cocoa powder.
 (Or the Hershey’s Special Dark.)

 - Why Room Temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read here for more information.
+Read more about why room temperature ingredients are important.
 Instead of sour cream, you can use plain yogurt.
 The cake won’t taste as rich, but it’s a fine substitute.

 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.